Syntheion-Dynamics/Syntheion-dynamics.github.io/README.md

 # Syntheion-dynamics.github.io
-Art and technology vebsite for inventor Jaenomah.
+Art and technology website for inventor Jaenomah.